 7.1 Washburn Road and the southernmost driveway location to the SH 45 frontage road indicated on Exhibit "B" do not meet the minimum separation requirements from adjacent driveways, as regulated by TxDOT.
-A resolution of this issue will be required before approval of a site plan by the City.
+These driveway depictions are subject to alteration and/or elimination during the site plan process and shall not be considered as approval by the City.